 AAHA MADE US TAKE DOWN THE TEXT THAT WE USED THAT’S ON THEIR WEBSITE.
-THIS IS A CLEAR VIOLATION OF THE FAIR USE CLAUSE.

 We have respectfully reached out to AAHA to see how they can justify declawing in their standard of excellence hospitals but they never got back with us.
 They have blocked us on social media for shining light on the truth.

 CENSORED!
 ON OCT.
 30, 2020, AAHA SICCED THEIR LAWYERS ON US AND MADE US TAKE DOWN THE LETTER THAT OUR SUPPORTER RECEIVED FROM AAHA ABOUT THIS ISSUE OR OUR WEBSITE WILL BE TAKEN DOWN.